Ozlem-goksun/Pong_2D_Tutorial/README.md

   <table>
     <tr>
         <td style="text-align: left;">
-          <p style="margin-top: 0;">We need to surround the game area with invisible walls so that the ball doesn't go out of the game.
+          <p style="margin-top: 0;">Now we need to surround the game area with invisible walls so that the ball doesn't go out of the game.
 We can do this with a single rectangular jammer,
             but in this game the ball should bounce when it hits up and down, and when it hits left and right it should affect the players' scores, so we need four walls that are separate from each other.</p>
         </td>
       </tr>